dgomes/homeGW/README.md

 - Arduino (any kind of Arduino will do)
 - RF 433Mhz Receiver (I recommend a superheterodyne)
 - Breadboard + wires (optianaly a perfboard and soldering iron)
+- Antenna (17,4 cm of straigh wire)

 ## Schematics

 ![Alt text](/docs/HomeGW.png?raw=true "Schematic")

 ## Examples

+### dump.ino

+This example prints a dump of the raw packet it receives/identifies for each plugin.

 ### hass_serial.ino